telerik/maui-docs/controls/border/border-getting-started.md

 ## Prerequisites

-Before adding RadBorder, you need to:
+Before adding the Border, you need to:

 1. [Set up your .NET MAUI application]({%slug maui-getting-started %}#set-up-your-net-maui-application).